GoogleCloudPlatform/serverless-expeditions/cloud-function-looker-users/README.md

 2. Initialize the Looker Python SDK
 3. Call Looker SDK methods and build custom logic to manage users, content, queries, etc.

-In this repository, the `main.py` function reads email addresses from a Google Sheet, and make new Looker users for these email addresses.
-For an advaned use case with searching if emails have been used for existing users and send resetting password email, check out the code in [Looker's Python SDK examples](https://github.com/looker-open-source/sdk-codegen/tree/main/examples/python/cloud-function-user-provision)
+In this repository, the `main.py` function reads email addresses from a Google Sheet and makes new Looker users for these email addresses.
+For an advanced use case with searching if emails have been used for existing users and send resetting password email, check out the code in [Looker's Python SDK examples](https://github.com/looker-open-source/sdk-codegen/tree/main/examples/python/cloud-function-user-provision)

 ## Setup